KamilleModules/Core/doc/systems/dual-site.md

 For instance:

 - the DataTable module provides the whole datatable via ajax
-- the GscpModalResponse provides uses a modal content widget
+- the GscpModalResponse provides uses a modal content widget via ajax

 When something displays a visual thing, assuming we use MVC, we need to know the theme.